mchaffie/qpid-proton/proton-c/bindings/go/README.md

 Currently using a channel to receive messages, a function to send them (channels internally) and a channel as a "future" for acknowledgements to senders.
 This may change.

-## Design Questions

-1. Error reporting and handling, esp. async. errors:

-What are common patterns for handling errors across channels?
-I.e. the thing at one end of the channel blows up, how do you tell the other end?

-readers: you can close the channel, but there's no error info.
-You could pass a struct { data, error } or use a second channel.
-Pros & cons?

-writers: you can't close without a panic so you need a second channel.
-Is this a normal pattern:

-    select {
-        data -> sendChan: sentit()
-        err := <- errChan: oops(err)
-    }

-2. Use of channels:

-I recently saw an interesting Go tip: "Make your API synchronous because in Go it is simple to make a sync call async by putting it in a goroutine."

-What are the tradeoffs of exposing channels directly in the API vs. hiding them behind methods?
-Exposing lets users select directly, less overhead than starting a goroutine, creating MORE channels and selecting those.
-Hiding lets us wrap patterns like the 'select {data, err}' pattern above, which is easier and less error prone than asking users to do it themselves.

-The standard net.Conn uses blocking methods, not channels.
-I did as the tip says and wrapped them in goroutines and channels.
-The library does expose *read* channels e.g. time.After.
-Are there any *write* channels in the standard library?
-I note that time.After has no errors, and suspect that may be a key factor in the descison.

-3. The "future" pattern for acknowledgements: super easy in Go but depends on 1. and 2. above.

 ## Why a separate API for Go?